 On the northern part of the town is Great Falls Park.
 A state park with scenic overlooks of the Potomac River, and large single family homes in wooded acreage.

-In West McLean, things turns urban.
+In West McLean, the landscape resembles a small city.
 The Silver Line Metro Stop and Tysons Corner are easily accessible.
 Luxury shopping, dining and high rise buildings are the norm.

 In between these two contrasts in the center of McLean is the “downtown” area.
 A cozy area with some of McLean’s signature shops, restaurants and commercial space.

 Like the rest of Northern VA, the identity of McLean has changed with time.

 During times of building and expansion, there has been great new developments in both McLean and neighboring towns.

 There is usually a relatively small number of townhomes in McLean VA for sale.
 Compare that with some other areas nearby in where townhomes are more prevalent.